 Restoration and Justice Clinic

-In the Restoration and Justice Clinic students represent victims of domestic violence, human trafficking, sexual assault and other gender-based crimes.
-The Clinic's approach to gender-based violence cases is a holistic one, encompassing civil and criminal law remedies and advocacy to ensure that the survivor's legal needs are met.
-The Clinic is housed in the law school but partners with legal and social service agencies in Southern California to facilitate comprehensive services for our clients and to provide experiences in multidisciplinary practice for our students.
-Our students are trained to provide direct services to clinic clients, develop sensitivity and competence for representing low-income survivors, and conduct outreach and educational advocacy to inform survivors, service providers, and other interested stakeholders (law enforcement, courts, agencies, legislators, etc.) about victims' legal rights and remedies designed to address gender-based violence.
+Under the supervision of Professor Tanya Cooper, students in the Clinic are trained to provide direct services to clinic clients, develop sensitivity and competence for representing low-income survivors, and conduct outreach and educational advocacy to inform survivors, service providers, and other interested stakeholders (law enforcement, courts, agencies, legislators, etc.) about victims' legal rights and remedies designed to address gender-based violence.

 Clinic students have legal and ethical responsibility for their cases and, under California's law student practice rule, certified law students may appear in court and handle motions and trials on behalf of their clients.
 Once assigned, the case is the responsibility of the student, but all students practice under the Clinic Director's California law license, meet on a regular basis with the Clinic Director to discuss their cases, and are supervised at court hearings by the Clinic director.

 Professor Tanya Cooper directs the Restoration and Justice Clinic and supervises students' work.
 For more information about the Clinic's course or practice, contact Professor Cooper at email@example.com or 310-506-4646.